joelluellwitz/jl0724/README.md

 I intentionally added extra functionality, complexity, and layers of abstraction to demonstrate mastery of Java, Spring, and other libraries and design patterns.
 Admittedly, a real application of this size probably should not have all this complexity.

-Particularly, I'm trying to demonstrate:
+Particularly, I am trying to demonstrate:

 * The 3-tier model.
 * Spring Boot.